Washington Online LPN Programs: See Top Schools

 How long do LPN programs in Washington take to finish?

-Students who want to graduate and begin working in nursing quickly may be able to find an accelerated program that takes three semesters to complete.
+The majority of LPN programs in Washington take approximately four semesters to complete if enrolled on a full-time basis.
+Other programs are designed for working students who need more flexibility.
+The practical nursing program at Edmonds is taught on a part-time basis and takes seven quarters (21 months) to complete.
+Students who want to graduate and begin working in nursing quickly may be able to find an accelerated LPN program that takes three semesters to complete.
 Because LPN programs in Washington require students to complete prerequisites, getting prerequisite coursework out of the way before enrolling can also speed up the process.

+As of 2025, no fully online LPN programs in Washington State exist because LPN students must take part in several in-person clinicals at approved medical facilities to complete licensure training requirements.
 Nevertheless, some schools provide hybrid LPN programs allowing for some classes to be completed online.
 At Edmonds College, for instance, students can complete some of their theory courses via distance learning for added flexibility.

 Students should prepare themselves for balancing campus-based classes with existing personal and professional responsibilities.
 While they may be able to take a few classes online, they will still need to visit campus regularly – along with their practicum site.

-LPN Licensing Information and Requirements in Washington
+Washington’s LPN Licensing Requirements

-The Washington State Nursing Commission currently approves seven different LPN programs in Washington.
-To receive licensure, you’ll need to attend one of these approved programs.
+The Washington State Department of Health’s Nursing Commission sets the rules for licensure, making it a vital resource in this process.
+The first step to receiving LPN licensure is to attend one of the eight LPN programs approved by the Washington State Nursing Commission.
 When possible, students should also try to attend a program accredited by the ACEN, CCNE, or CNEA.
-Of the seven approved programs, four currently hold accreditation.
 All of these programs include a clinical training component that allows learners to gain hands-on training before graduating.

 LPNs looking to renew their licenses in Washington must do so annually by their date of birth.
 They must also provide evidence of working a minimum of 96 hours the previous year and completion of at least eight hours of continuing education coursework.
-The current license renewal fee is $85 and can be submitted online.
-Within this amount, students receive annual access to the University of Washington HEAL-WA website.

 Now that you know how to become an LPN in Washington, what can you expect from the job outlook and salary when you enter the workforce?
 Good things, it turns out.
 Across the nation, LPNs will see a 5.3% job growth through 2032; however, those in Washington will experience higher growth at 10.5%.
 That’s about double the national average and bodes well for those who are ready to work as an LPN.